How to intentionally probe someone's salvation in conversation (or have a gospel convo) ⭐️

 2. Find a time and place to bring up this spiritual conversation, which is on your heart.

-Whether family, friends or significant other...
+Whether its family, friends or significant other...

 3. Know or Ask about his beliefs